FantasticFiasco/serilog-logspout-elastic-stack/README.md

 ## Introduction

 [Elastic Stack](https://www.elastic.co/products) is fantastic at collecting and visualizing log events.
 [Serilog](https://serilog.net/) is fantastic at producing structured log events.
-This repository provides a sandbox where developers can explore the life of a log event starting with its birth in Serilog, its transport over the network to Logstash, its fields being indexed by Elasticsearch and finally its legacy being recorded as a historical event in Kibana.
+This repository provides a sandbox where developers can explore the life of a log event starting with its birth in Serilog, its transport over the network to Logstash using [Logspout](https://github.com/gliderlabs/logspout), its fields being indexed by Elasticsearch and finally its legacy being recorded as a historical event in Kibana.

 ## What you will end up with